-The UW Health neurology program in Madison, Wisconsin provides comprehensive treatment for multiple sclerosis (MS).
+The UW Health neurology program provides comprehensive treatment for multiple sclerosis (MS).

 Our program is affiliated with the National Multiple Sclerosis Society and has a status of NMSS-Wisconsin Chapter Affiliate.
 This designation signifies that, because of the demonstrated excellence of our care, the National Multiple Sclerosis Society refers patients to our clinic.

 Our team offers new treatments, early intervention and continuity-of-care, always keeping the individual patient's needs foremost in our minds.
 Our staff also has a strong connection to the latest MS research, which keeps us apprised of the latest breakthroughs to counter the disease.

 Patients must be referred by their primary care doctor for a second opinion or diagnosis/treatment.
 Patients are advised to bring essential records (neurological assessments, MRI or CDF results, neuroimaging, etc.) to their first visit.

 What is multiple sclerosis?

 Multiple sclerosis is a chronic disease that attacks the central nervous system (brain, spinal cord and optic nerve).
 The course of the disease is unpredictable and can vary with regard to progression, severity and symptoms.